mtlynch/mtlynch.io/_posts/2018-10-05-good-programmers-bad-tests.md

 * Where did this `joe123` account come from?
 * Why do I expect the score to be 150?

-In Python, the standard unit test framework calls a method called `setUp` before executing any test function, so perhaps the answers are there:
+In Python, the standard unit test framework calls the `setUp` method before executing any test function, so perhaps the answers are there:

 ```python
 def setUp():